alimmemon/ETL_Project/README.md

 ## ETL Energy Consumption

 The purpose of this project is to merge, transform, and load energy consumption data from multiple sources as part of the ETL project.
-The United States consume a large amount of energy from multiple sources.
-Renewable energy is important because it limits the fuel amount used regularly which causes stress on the environment.
+The United States consumes a large amount of energy from multiple sources.
+Renewable energy provides an alternative to carbon-based fuel sources which pollute to the environment.
 For this project, data was extracted from a series of CSV files.

 ## [](https://github.com/warrenallen/covid202/blob/master/final-report-md-template.md#code-walkthrough)Code Walkthrough